 Chris has written the bestselling books: How to Have Kick-Ass ideas, Shine: How to survive and thrive at work and Free: Love your work, love your life.
 In 2016 he launched his latest mission: The Great Wake Up!

-Wake Up! the app launched in October 2016 and his latest book Wake Up!
-Escaping a life on autopilot was published by Penguin Life on January 5th 2017.
+Wake Up! the app launched in 2016 and his latest book Wake Up!
+Escaping a life on autopilot was published by Penguin Life in 2017.

 Chris began his career in the army (yep), took a u-turn into brand management and subsequently innovation and leadership development.
 He established the Creative Leadership Consultancy Upping Your Elvis in 2010, and works with his partner Jim Lusty on their mission of unlocking individuals’ innate creative genius.
 Clients include Nike, Unilever, Britvic, Diageo, The Guardian, Mediacom and ITV.
 Upping Your Elvis helps businesses win in times of change.
 By embedding a human, energetic and creative working culture they wake up organisations around the world.
 Chris aims to ensure that every day at work is more human, more fun and more impactful.

 Chris has worked with The Nike Foundation to help teenage girls escape the poverty cycle in Africa.
 His other philanthropic venture is as co-founder of Street Wisdom, a social enterprise which explores the idea that urban environments are full of wisdom and answers which people can learn to tune into.
 Having lectured at Kaospilot in Denmark for their Masters in Social Innovation; mentoring and teaching is still very much one of Chris’s passions.
 He also acts as an executive partner to the women’s empowerment programme his wife Anna runs, Shine4Women.
 Chris lives in Dorset with his other life partners; his two children Harvey and Louli, a 35 year old Land Rover, two Cocker Spaniels and a selection of paddleboards and guitars.